 - Allay Lamp - The Allay Lamp was featured at this years Migraine World Summit and emits a narrow band of light that helps with light sensitivity and can reduce the severity of migraine symptoms.
 I'm currently still trialing, but they do give a 40 day trial period just to be sure you love it.
 Overall it's helped me with light sensitivity and anxiety as I find it incredibly calming, especially before bed.
 If you're trying to cook through an attack, take it in the kitchen with you to cut down on additional light sensitivity.
 Get $25 off with my coupon which is already applied when you click the link.

-- Magnesium Lotion and Soaks - Is there anything better than giving mom the gift of relaxation?
-I’m a fan of magnesium chloride bath salts for sore muscles and to relieve any bad attack days, but I’ve been using the MSM cream with melatonin on my neck and feet for a few months now.
+- Magnesium Lotion and Soaks -I’m a fan of magnesium chloride bath salts for sore muscles and to relieve any bad attack days, but I’ve been using the MSM cream with melatonin on my neck and feet for a few months now.
 I think it’s really helped relax some of the tense muscles I get in my neck from traveling and dealing with VM episodes, as well as promote a deeper sleep.
 I prefer Ancient Minerals because I don’t find their products super itchy!
-Get it direct from their website or get through Amazon.
-If you order over $49 you can get free shipping.
+Available on Amazon.

 - Anxiety Relief - It really doesn't have to be a Calm Subscription, but any meditation guide can be helpful at managing anxiety.
 For something more, consider enrolling in the Rooted Behavioral Health Breaking the Dizzy Anxious Dizzy Cycle Course.